vrandall66/front-end-submissions-public/1711/mod-1/number-guesser/madelyn-dannenberg.md

-## Student:
+## Student: Megan
-## Evaluator:
+## Evaluator: Louisa
 ## Notes/What To Work On:

 ## Functional Expectations

 * Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN